projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

        }

-C-FN-17: The return value of a non-void function shall either be used or discarded
+C-FN-17: The return value of a non-void function shall be either used or discarded
 ==================================================================================

-The return value of a non-void function shall either be used or discarded explicitly via (void).
+The return value of a non-void function shall be either used or discarded explicitly via ``(void)``.
 If the return value contains the error code, this return value shall be checked in all possible paths.

 Compliant example::